 The requirement to obtain authorizations from the County Commissioner of Buildings and Grounds are preempted by PSL § 130.
 In addition, Applicant requests a waiver of § 639-14.
 Parking for vehicles on County property may need to occur between sunset and sunrise for certain portions of the Project (a) for safety reasons, (b) to protect life and/or property or (c) to protect the structural integrity of certain Project construction features (e.g., a bore hole or to prevent damage to or loss of a bore hole).
-The Applicant also requests a waiver of § 639-3 (A) due to existing technology and factors of cost or economics.
-More specifically, it may be necessary for vehicles to transverse and park on portions of County property not designated for vehicle driving and/or parking in connection with constructing the Project.
+The Applicant also requests a waiver of § 639-3 (A) because it is unreasonably restrictive in view of existing technology.
+More specifically, it will be necessary for vehicles to transverse and park on portions of County property not designated for vehicle driving and/or parking in furtherance of constructing the Project for access to facilitate the work.
 All such activities, however, will be done in coordination with the County.
 The Applicant will otherwise comply with the chapter and the parking restrictions of the County Commissioner of Buildings and Grounds.